Thinking about adopting through foster care?

 Did you know there are approximately 7,000 children waiting to be adopted in Texas?
 They are just like you and me, longing to experience the love and acceptance of a tribe they can call their own.
 Many of those children are in foster homes, waiting for their forever family.
-If you feel led to adopt through foster care, here are seven things to know about the process:
+If you feel led to adopt through foster care, here are five things to know about the process:

 Most people think adoption is expensive.
 But adopting from foster care typically costs much less than other types of adoption.
 Foster-to-adopt services are contracted through the state, so most traditional adoption costs are eliminated.
 The adoptive family primarily pays for the costs of the paperwork and attorney.

 When people generally think of adoption, they imagine adopting a newborn.
 When you adopt from foster care, the children range in age from toddlers to teenagers.
 The average age of children in foster care is 8.4 years old.

 There is no “typical” case

 There are many misconceptions about children in foster care.
 But the truth is that children in foster care are just children in need of a loving, stable home.
 Some have brothers and sisters who desperately want to stay together.
 Some have special needs.
 Some have experienced more trauma than others.
 Every case is different.
 Each child has his or her own individual circumstances.

 Even though a child now has a forever family, they will still struggle with the trauma experienced before their adoption.
 Children are in foster care because they’ve experienced abuse or neglect that resulted in removal from their biological parents’ home.

 “Families are formed in adoption because another family broke apart,” said Amy Curtis, director of counseling for Buckner Children and Family Services.
 “These children are facing loss in a way they have not experienced before.”